AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/README.md

 const char *ssid      = "MyHeaterControl"; // Set WLAN name const char *password  = "password";        // Set password
 ```
+The OneWire an the DallasTemperature libraries have to be installed with the library manager.

 Here I use the OBI2 WLAN switch from a local DIY store.
 The WLAN settings and the Tasmota address have to be changed in the code.
 On the Tasmota device you have to configure the corresponding WLAN settings.